Water wars. Water purity. Water rights. Water conservation. Waste water. Bottled water.

 Tap water.
 Spring water.
 Creation stewardship.
 Sustainability.

-Reef Snorkeling & Canoe, Bike and Boat Trips
+Reef Snorkeling, ▪ Everglades Canoe, Bike, and Boat Trips

 Water’s everywhere, but it is a precious commodity.
 Matters related to water have become contentious for many communities and nations, particularly in reference to purity, access, and sustainability of resources.
-In this interdisciplinary, team-taught course, we will use case studies and lab experiments to explore key water-related issues.
-We'll end the course in May with a trip to South Florida and the Keys to examine a unique set of problems and how communities are dealing with them.
+In this interdisciplinary course, we will use case studies and lab experiments to explore key water-related issues.
+A key component of this course is a trip to South Florida and the Keys to examine a unique set of problems and how communities are dealing with them.

 Credit: Non-Lab Science or HUM 304